 The counter and working electrode connections can carry very high currents.
-The high-current terminals on the Reference 30k Booster are usually connected to the cell using a heavy, large-diameter cable.
+The high current terminals on the Reference 30k Booster are usually connected to the cell using a heavy, large diameter cable.

-Whenever possible, use the Reference 30K Booster with the high-current cell cable shipped with the unit.
+Note: Whenever possible, the Reference 30K Booster should be used with the high current cell cable shipped with the unit.
 This cable has been specially designed for low inductance.
-If you use other cables, you may observe control-loop oscillation.
+Use with other cables could result in control loop oscillation.